Lemon Creme Brulee

 If your ramekins are wide and shallow, your custard may bake a little faster.
 If your ramekins are narrow and deep, you will likely need to bake your custard longer.

-In the photos you see in this post, my ramekins are somewhere in between the two styles, and my custard took about 37 minutes to bake until it was just set (the middles still trembled slightly, while the custard was set on the outer edges).
+In the photos you see in this post, our ramekins are somewhere in between the two styles, and our custard took about 37 minutes to bake until it was just set (the middles still trembled slightly, while the custard was set on the outer edges).

 If you use wide and shallow ramekins, start at 25 minutes and continue baking, checking every 5 minutes until your custard is just set.
 If using narrow and deep ramekins, start checking at 35 minutes.